Undergraduate Advising

 Your peers (especially advanced students)

 The best source of inside information on what to expect from individual classes and instructors.
-Ask your fellow students in your classes, in your dorm, in our student clubs, and now in our CS Advising Piazza.
-Your peers can do the following for you:
+Ask your fellow students in your classes, in your dorm, in our student clubs, and in our CS Advising Piazza.
+The school's undergraduate online community: connect, share ideas, and information.

 • Help you anticipate the individual teaching styles of various instructors